scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The simplest text replacements involved the replacement of English contractions with their expansions.
 English contractions are not used in formal writing for many reasons.
-Many of the automatic speech recognition software packages will default to using contractions because the audience for the software are people who are writing informally on for social media where English contractions are acceptable.
+Many of the automatic speech recognition software packages will default to using contractions because the audience for the software are people who are writing informally for social media where English contractions are acceptable.
 By adding the library that maps contractions to their expansions, the expansion will be inserted whenever the contraction is used otherwise.
 This automated replacement of English contractions saves time during the editing process.

 :::{figure} ./images/VoiceInCustomCommandsContractions.png
 :alt: contractions
 :class: bg-primary
-:width: 30 %
+:width: 60 %
 :align: center
 :label: fig:contractions